DaniilVdovin/UnityAnythingMove/README.md

-# UnitySupportDocx
-All my note from unity project
 ## [AnythingMove.cs](AnythingMove.cs)
 What it ?
 And how it's work
 >This is a script for smooth movement of any object in the 3D world (work and for 2D) as flexible as possible for any project.